guowilling/SRCarouselView/README.md

 # SRInfiniteCarouselView

-### Creating infinite carousel view with local images or the urls of images.

 ## Features

 * Only use two UIImageView to achieve infinite carousel.
-* Do not rely on any third-party libraries, use the native API to download images and avoid duplication of downloads and other issues.
+* Do not rely on any third-party libraries, use the native API to download images.
 * Support for manually deleting cached carousel images in the sandbox
 * UIPageControl will be displayed on the right If there are descriptions of the contents of the images or displayed on the center.

-## Show pictures
+## Show Pictures

 ![image](./show.gif)
 ![image](./show.png)